Equifax CEO: All Companies Get Breached - Slashdot

 Given the vast negati

-Reduce the value of data (Score:2)
+Reduce the value of data (Score:4, Interesting)

 Immutable data should not have any value at all.